Skip to main content

 • February 14, 2020

-"I'm on 300mg at night, I've been on this dose for 6 years.
+"I'm on 300 mg at night.
+I've been on this dose for 6 years.
 I tend to have vivid, colorful dreams and then wake up exhausted.
-Even after the alarm goes off after 7 to 8 hours sleep, I have to set the alarm for at least another 2 hours.
+Even after the alarm goes off after 7 to 8 hours of sleep, I have to set the alarm for at least another 2 hours.
 I find that I'm more sensitive to sunlight and my metabolism has decreased.
-I find weight gain a problem and my skin has become inflamed with dermatitis.
-I also have found if I miss a tablet, I end up having withdrawals.
-It does help with sleep but has a few side affects attached to it I was tried on so many antidepressants but unfortunately they had an absolute adverse effect on me, so I couldn't take them and I'm left with seroquel."
+I find weight gain a problem, and my skin has become inflamed with dermatitis.
+I also have found that if I miss a tablet, I end up having withdrawals.
+It does help with sleep but has a few side effects attached to it.
+I was tried on so many antidepressants, but unfortunately, they had an absolute adverse effect on me, so I couldn't take them, and I'm left with Seroquel."

 5 / 10